Joel-HsienChi/PointRobotUi/readme.md

         Password:
             1. Should not be less than 6 characters.
             2. Do not contains special character (e.g.!@#$*) and white space.
-            3. Should be the combination of numbers and alphabets, which should including one upper and lower letter each.
+            3. Should be the combination of numbers and alphabets, which should including atleast one upper and lower letter each.

         Permission:
             1. Only accept "ADMIN" and "USER".